Knowledge Distillation with Deep Supervision: Introduction

 In the vanilla knowledge distillation, class predictions of the teacher model are exploited to provide the training guidance for the last layer of the student model \cite{Hinton2015Distilling}.
 However, this supervisory signal starting from only the last student layer would gradually weaken as the gradient is back propagated layer-by-layer, leading to the accumulation of training bias in shallow student layers and hurt the effectiveness of knowledge transfer \cite{Lee2015Depply,Sun2019Deeply}.

 To tackle this problem, in this paper, we propose Deeply-Supervised Knowledge Distillation (DSKD) to improve the participation of shallow layers in teacher knowledge transfer.
 Generally, giving shallow layers extra supervisory signals and increasing their discriminative ability can effectively prevent training bias from propagating from the last layer to shallow layers and thus reduce the final prediction error \cite{Lee2015Depply,Szegedy2015Going}.
-Such intermediate targets empirically help the model generalize well, which is analogous to human learning where high-level knowledge could be better captured with the help of useful intermediate concepts \cite{Bengio2013knowledge}.
+Such intermediate targets empirically help the model generalize well, which is analogous to human learning that high-level knowledge could be better captured with the help of useful intermediate concepts \cite{gulccehre2016knowledge}.
 Actually, the knowledge learned by shallow layers in our method is rather similar to an intermediate learning clue for the student model training.

-Since hierarchical concepts contained in intermediate feature maps are beneficial for knowledge transfer \cite{Romero2015FitNets,Zagoruyko2017Paying,Ahn2019Variational}, we also leverage the teacher feature maps, besides class predictions, as another knowledge source to supervise the student training from the last layer to shallow layers.
+Since hierarchical concepts contained in intermediate feature maps are beneficial for knowledge transfer \cite{Romero2015FitNets,Zagoruyko2017Paying,Ahn2019Variational,Chen2021Cross}, we also leverage the teacher feature maps, besides class predictions, as another knowledge source to supervise the student training from the last layer to shallow layers.
 Additionally, we develop a loss-based weighting strategy to adaptively balance the different learning speeds of those shallow layers.

-The effectiveness of our proposed DSKD is verified in extensive experiments including \textit{seven} competitors and \textit{seven} groups of the teacher-student architectures (as shown in Table~\ref{table:compare}).
+To conclude, all contributions of our work are summarized as follows: \begin{itemize} \item We propose a novel technique to further improve the final performance by employing multiple auxiliary classifiers attached to various shallow layers of the student to learn the teacher knowledge. \item We introduce a loss-based weighting strategy that adaptively assigns different learning weights to different auxiliary classifiers during training to balance the learning speed of each shallow layer. \item The effectiveness of our proposed method is verified in extensive experiments including \textit{eleven} competitors and \textit{seven} groups of the teacher-student architectures.